How to Hire Veterans in 6 Simple Steps

 Step 1: Write the Job Description & Determine Salary

-At this stage, you also need to figure out the salary for this role.
-You may not be able to provide exactly the same salary and benefits as the military, so you need to take this into account, especially when discussing salary with candidates.
 Make sure you know similar military positions and check those salary levels, along with salary levels for similar non-military roles.
 If you use benchmarking software or if you already have other people in similar positions, it may be easy to create your salary range.
 If not, set aside time to do market research and make sure you’re offering a competitive wage.
+Otherwise, you can check our recommendations for the best salary comparison tools to have an easier time with this.

-Compliance Tip: If your business is hiring an employee in certain states, you may need to put your target salary range in your public job posting.
+Compliance Note: If your business is hiring an employee in certain states, you may need to put your target salary range in your public job posting.
 Check your state laws to see if you need to comply.
 Verify whether asking about a candidate’s past salary is allowed in your state as well.

 Step 2: Post Job Ad

 When you’re targeting veteran workers, you need to adjust what you include in your job advertisement.
 This is especially important if your job is one that someone with a military background could excel in.
+Learn more about how to approach this step in our guide to writing an effective job ad.

 Familiarize yourself with the Military Occupational Specialty (MOS) codes used in the different branches of service, as each branch uses different codes to describe certain job qualifications.
 For example, Army MOS code 36A refers to financial management—if you’re hiring an accountant or even a payroll specialist, this may be a good code to include in your veteran job ad.
 Using these codes in your job ad could garner increased search results, and it speaks the language of the veteran, making them feel welcomed.

 There are many general job boards where you can post your job, some for free.
-CareerOneStop is run by the US Department of Labor and, while it doesn’t specifically target vets, it’s a great place to post your job for additional exposure.
+CareerOneStop is run by the US Department of Labor—and, while it doesn’t specifically target vets, it’s a great place to post your job for additional exposure.
 You should also consider some job board options specifically targeting veterans:

 Step 3: Review Applicants